Dennis Coffey and the Detroit Guitar Band, Evolution, Sussex SXBS 7004, 1971.

 I saw this at a garage sale for a quarter and I couldn’t pass it up.
 I mean, The Detroit Guitar Band!
 Michigan is the home of The Motor City Madman Ted Nugent, John Lee Hooker, MC5, Iggy Pop & The Stooges, Insane Clown Posse, and Motown!
 Overall, it’s not bad, there’s some pretty good and funky musicianship on display, but it doesn’t live up to the hype on the back cover.

-Sorry folks, as of December 1, 2012, the photohost I've used for 15 years closed down, so most of my posts will not have pictures.
+Sorry folks, as of December 1, 2012, the photohost I've used for 15 years closed down, so most of my older posts will not have pictures.
 I will be replacing them eventually.
 If there is a particular picture or post that you'd like to see, leave a comment or email me at mrpontiac at yahoo dot com and I'll get right on that post.
 Or you can go to my Flickr page and root around.
 Thanks.

 A Retro Hound’s Life Slogan